RaVeR76/The-Kicks-Fix/testing.md

 Nothing here to test really as it's just a Profile page.
 I wanted to do so much more to this but I never got round to it.
 At the minute there is the username and their email address.
 If the Django Admin can add their First Name and Last name then this will be populated as well.
 As I mentioned above, I wanted to add these but it says online that it's better to add these at the start of the build within the UserProfile models.
 I was going to add them in towards the end but I was scared in case I messed the UserProfiles up.
 In future Django projects I will deffo add this feature so that my projects can add that personal touch by using their first names through the project.
 The users wishlist is my biggest let down by not getting it done.
 I never even got time to even start it if the truth be told but I have added this also to Features to be Implemented in the future.
 I would had this showing on the users profile page or added a heart onto the navbar that would have taken the user to their personal Wishlist page where their selected wishlist products would be displayed.
-Obviously, the wishlist heart would only appear if the user was authenicated but look, this is one for the future.
+Obviously, the wishlist heart would only appear if the user was authenticated but look, this is one for the future.
 I also wanted to add the users Date of Birth because at the design part of my project, I really wanted to be able to offer registered users a Birthday treat every year on their birthday or in the weeks coming up to their birthdays.
 A simple automatic email would be sent out to the user, say 2 weeks before their birthdays, with a 10% discount code that they could use before their birthday date had passed.
 The email would be personal to them as would the discount code and they could have input it at the Bag or Checkout page and after my code validates the discount code, the discount would be calculated on their current total and subtracted from it .... giving them a special Birthday Treat.
 I also wanted the user to be able to add a profile pic like in my last project but again this can be done at a later time.